-- Making a theoretical contribution to OB
+- making a theoretical contribution to OB

-- Personality and values
+- personality and values

-- Emotion and moods
+- affect and cognition

 The objectives of this course are to familiarise you with classic and current articles that have shaped the field of organisational behaviour, and to prepare you to develop and conduct organisational behaviour research yourself.